-SHOP NOW: 15 Best face masks for children going back to school - plain washable face coverings
+SHOP NOW: 17 Best face masks for school - plain washable face coverings

 HELLO!'s selection is editorial and independently chosen – we only feature items our editors love and approve of.
 HELLO! may collect a share of sales or other compensation from the links on this page.
 To find out more visit our FAQ page.